danny-avila/LibreChat/docs/dev/README.md

 title: Dev Resources
 weight: 6
 ---

 # Dev Resources
+Please consult: [Contributing to LibreChat](../contributions/index.md) for more information on the subject.

 This directory: [./docs/dev](https://github.com/danny-avila/LibreChat/tree/main/docs/dev), contains files used for developer work.

 ### Dockerfile-app: